 The console shows:

-- Block execution progress with active block highlighting
+- Block progress with active block highlighting

 - Real-time outputs as blocks complete

-- Execution timing for each block
+- Timing for each block

 - Success/error status indicators